malfunct1on/Azure-templates/mysql-ha-pxc/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template lets you create a 3 node Percona XtraDB Cluster 5.6 on Azure.
+This template lets you create a 3 node Behind a load balancer in a vnet.
 It's tested on Ubuntu 12.04 LTS and CentOS 6.5.
-To verify the cluster, type in "mysql -h <dnsname> -u test -p".
-MySQL queries will be load balanced to the cluster nodes.